 In this parable, once the woman found her coin, she called her friends and neighbors so they could share her good news.
 Today, when a sinner is restored to fellowship with God, it’s a cause for rejoicing.

 The Parable of the Lost (or Prodigal) Son is one of the greatest love stories ever told: a story filled with mercy and grace.
 It’s a parable of how God views us and how we can choose to repent and turn to God or reject him.
 It’s about a father and two sons.
 While the older son stayed home and worked hard for his father, the younger son ran away with his inheritance and spent it on foolish things (as the video below highlights).
 Finding himself alone, working as a slave so that he could be fed, and having to live with pigs, the younger son returned home, hoping to again be able to work for his father.
 Thankfully, the father welcomed home his son with open arms and heartfelt compassion.
-The oldest son became very angry about his brother having returned home and about his father’s agreement to warmly accept his brother’s return home.
+The older son became very angry about his brother having returned home and about his father’s agreement to warmly accept his brother’s return home.

 The key word in the first two parables is “repent.”
 Both are an invitation for listeners and readers — them and us — to repent and return to prioritizing God in our lives.
 This third parable illustrates the meaning of repentance.
 And the major theme of this parable doesn’t seem to be so much the conversion of the sinner, as in the previous two parables, but rather the restoration of a believer into fellowship with the Father.
 In the first two parables, the owner went out to look for what was lost, while in this story the father waited patiently and watched eagerly for his son’s return.
 You’ll see in this story’s video depiction the graciousness of the father, overshadowing the sinfulness of the son, with the memory of the father’s goodness being what brought the prodigal son to repentance.